 No expected future water supply projects or programs that provide a quantifiable increase to the agency's water supply.
 Supplier will no complete the table below.
-E Some or all of the su format.
-Some or all of the supplier's future water supply projects or programs are not compatible with this table and are described in a narrative format.
+Some or all of the supplier's future water supply projects or programs are not compatible with this table and are described in a narrative format. С Some or all of the su format.
 Provide page locatio n of narrative in the e UWMP Name of Future Projects or Programs Joint Project with other suppliers?
-Description (if needed) Planned Implementation Year Planned for Use in Year Type Drop Down List Expected Increase in Water Supply to Supplier Drop Down List (y/n) If Yes, Agency Name This may be a range Add additional rows as needed .
-Increase Groundwater Well Production Capacity New production well and actively managed storage 4,000 AFY Develop Surface Water Storage Valley Water Pacheco Reservoir Expansion Project up to 140,000 AFY Expand Managed Aquifer Recharge Managed Aquifer Recharge of CVP Enhance Conjunctive Use Continue/Enhance Water Quality Improvement Programs Water and Wastewater Planning Improved water quality in the groundwater, wastewater, and recycled water Improve Monitoring Program Improved understanding of the groundwater basin to inform municpal pumping
+Description (if needed) Planned Implementation Year Planned for Use in Year Type Drop Down List Expected Increase in Water Supply to Supplier Drop Down List (y/n) If Yes, Agency Name This may be a range Add additional rows as needed Increase Groundwater Well Production New production well and actively 4,000 AFY Capacity managed storage 4,000 ATT Develop Surface Water Storage Valley Water Pacheco Reservoir Expansion Project up to 140,000 AFY Expand Managed Aquifer Recharge Managed Aquifer Recharge of CVP Enhance Conjunctive Use Water and Wastewater Planning Continue/Enhance Water Quality Improvement Programs Improved water quality in the groundwater, wastewater, and recycled water Improve Monitoring Program Improved understanding of the groundwater basin to inform municpal pumping Fab.,0